 One particular structural feature of this piece that is interesting is the length of the phrases.
 In some instances, such as from stanza three to stanza five, a sentence runs for almost eight long lines before ending.
-Often this style of writing creates a list-like pattern to the text.
-A reader is given a number of short phrases, piled up one after another that come together to create a vibrant vision of the world of the ibis.
-Schwartzman is trying to make the point that every feature on these lists can and does exist together in South Africa.
+Often this style of writing creates a list-like pattern in the text.
+A reader is given a number of short phrases piled up one after another, that come together to create a vibrant vision of the world of the ibis.
+Schwartzman is trying to point out that every feature on these lists can and does exist together in South Africa.

-It is important for a reader to take note of the title of this piece and the significance it brings to the text.
-“Hadedah” is a large African ibis with grey and green colouring.
+It is essential for a reader to take note of the title of this piece and the significance it brings to the text.
+“Hadedah” is a large African ibis with grey and green coloring.
 It is noteworthy for the metallic shine on its wings.
 It lives throughout Sub-Saharan African, everywhere from grasslands to wetlands and even into the cities.

 Langauge and Contrast

-A reader should also take note of the fact that Schwartzman utilizes contrast in this piece to provoke a variety of emotions from a reader.
-Often lines contain two opposite features of a place or creature, such as at the hadedah ibis itself.
+A reader should also take note of the fact that Schwartzman utilizes contrast in this piece to provoke a variety of emotions in a reader.
+Often lines contain two opposite features of a place or creature, such as at the Hadedah ibis itself.
 It is described with a strange but effective combination of words.
 One such instance is when he calls the ibis a “suburban cowboy.”
-He is acknowledging its wild nature, but also the fact that it has become accustomed to city life.
+He is acknowledging its wild nature but also the fact that it has become accustomed to city life.

-It is likely the poet is trying to convey the difficulty inherent in being a part of South African culture and the way escape at times seems like the only answer.
+It is likely the poet is trying to convey the difficulty inherent in being a part of South African culture, and the way escape at times seems like the only answer.
 That being said, the poem does not portray South Africa as being somewhere one would necessarily want to leave.
 The entire first half of the poem is a peaceful contemplation of a beautiful bird that exists in and out of the city limits.
-While the second half is determined to fit in as much detail about the “lakes,” “mountains” and “rivers” as possible.
+At the same time, the second half is determined to fit in as much detail about the “lakes,” “mountains,” and “rivers” as possible.